Weather in Education

 What is weather?
 You’ve come to the right place.
-Here, you’ll find answers to common weather questions we hear from readers, as well as useful (and fact-verified) content useful for teachers and educators.
+Here, you’ll find answers to common weather questions we hear from readers, as well as useful (and fact-verified) content for teachers, educators, or just those looking to expand their weather knowledge!
 We’re always posting new educational content, so keep checking back frequently!

 What is weather?